Winter Bird Monitoring Program

 Few productive and reachable birding locations for waterfowl census are listed here.
 These are selected from various sized 1757 water-bodies and are time tested.
 Choose any of the routes familiar with you.
 Route details will be provided.

-Bird checklist sheet is attached in pdf form in the bottom of this page.
+Find attached the bird checklist sheet.
 Download it or take a xerox copy from us.
 Record the birds sighted in the birding spot.
 Back from day long birding trip enter the data in “e-bird” website in your name.
 Give us link or the data filled form for cross-verification.

 What is expected from fellow birders?
 Try to learn identify the birds in the field accurately, at least 90% recorded in Mysore area.
 Share your interest with your friends, especially students from life science and introduce them to field study.
 Get ready for waterfowl census to be held on January 12th, 2014.